alexanderovie/datos/docs/classes/AvgBacklinksInfo.md

 > `optional` **last\_updated\_time**: `string`

-Defined in: main.ts:93161
+Defined in: main.ts:102372

-date and time when search intent data was last updated in the UTC format: “yyyy-mm-dd hh-mm-ss +00:00”
+date and time when SERP data was updated in the UTC format: “yyyy-mm-dd hh-mm-ss +00:00”
 example:
 2019-11-15 12:57:46 +00:00